Q&A/Interviews

 What are you working on now or next?

-In the past, I’ve been called on to write an article at short notice.
-I’ve been asked to fill a space or cover a specific subject.
-The shortest notice I’ve had was a request for a medium length article with a polite but blunt, ‘Could you do this today?’
+In the past, I’ve been called on to write an article on short notice, sometimes to fill a space or cover a specific subject.
+The shortest notice I’ve had was a request for a medium length article with a polite but blunt, “Could you do this today?”
 And yes, I managed, but that doesn’t mean I want to make a habit of it.

 What do you write?
 Why do you write in more than one genre?

 The simple answer to both these questions is I write as I read.
-My reading taste is varied and therefore so is my writing.
-While this has no doubt caused me some problems — I’d probably be more well known and even more successful if I stuck to one genre — it’s given me a rich field to work in.
-Saying that, I have noticed most of my non-romance work contains dark themes, so I think I’ll be increasingly focused on that.
+My reading taste varies and therefore so does my writing.
+My varied taste has given me a rich field to work in, even though it has caused me some problems — I might be better known and even more successful if I stuck to one genre.
+Saying that, most of my non-romance work contains dark themes.

 I don’t like fantasy or any of those things — I prefer reality.